zane-solver/3d-model-viewer/README.md

 # 3D Model Viewer

 This is a comprehensive 3D model viewer web application built with React, TypeScript, and Three.js.
-It allows users to upload and inspect `.obj` 3D models with various rendering options and controls.
+It allows users to upload and inspect `.obj`, `.gltf`, and `.glb` 3D models with various rendering options and controls.

 ## 1. Features

-*   **3D Model Loading**: Upload and view `.obj` 3D models.
+*   **3D Model Loading**: Upload and view `.obj`, `.gltf`, and `.glb` 3D models.
 *   **Interactive 3D Viewer**: Orbit, pan, and zoom the camera to inspect the model from all angles.
+*   **GLTF/GLB Support**: Full support for GLTF/GLB files with PBR materials, preserving colors and materials from CAD software like SOLIDWORKS.
 *   **Multiple Rendering Modes**:
     *   **Solid**: Standard shaded material.
     *   **Wireframe**: Shows the model's geometry.